brootaylor/brootaylor-v2/src/_content/writing/noisy-times.md

 ---
 title: "Noisy times"
+# Populates the `meta description` for a page
 summary: "These are strange times for sure and all too often I’m finding myself overly concerned with the future and primarily its potential outworking for my kids."
+# Populates the opening / `lead` text on a page
+lead:
-lead: "These are strange times for sure and all too often I’m finding myself overly concerned with the future and primarily its potential outworking for my kids.
+  - "These are strange times for sure and all too often I’m finding myself overly concerned with the future and primarily its potential outworking for my kids.
 Most of which I have no way of controlling anyway; and yet these thoughts can end up taking up a big chunk of space in my mind and sapping me of energy."

 date: 2020-06-10T14:41:00
 updated: 2020-06-10T14:41:00